Baltimore City Hall: Baltimore City Hall

 The site for the new building was selected and some designs were submitted before the American Civil War.
 The cornerstone for the building, under Frederick's new design, was not laid until 1867; construction was completed eight years later.
 At a cost of more than $2 million (in 1870s money), the Baltimore City Hall is built largely of many courses and rows of thicknesses of brick with the exterior walls faced with white marble.
 The marble alone, quarried in Baltimore and Baltimore County (famous "Beaver Dam" quarry), cost $957,000.
-The segmented dome capping the building is the work of Baltimore engineer Wendel Bollman, known for his iron railroad bridges.
-At the time of its construction, the cast iron roof was considered one of the largest structures of its kind.